input-output-hk/haskell.nix/docs/tutorials/source-repository-hashes.md

   # nix-sha256: 003lm3pm024vhbfmii7xcdd9v2rczpflxf7gdl2pyxia7p014i8z
 ```

-## lookupSha256
+## sha256map

-In some cases we cannot modify the `cabal.project` file to add the
+In some cases we cannot modify the `cabal.project` or `stack.yaml` file
-`--sha256` comments.
-As an alternative we can pass in a `lookupSha256`
+to add sha256 comments.
+As an alternative we can pass in a `sha256map`
-function to get them.
-For instance pandoc includes a `cabal.project`
+For instance pandoc includes a `cabal.project` file in hackage includes a
-file in hackage includes a `source-package-reference` to `pandoc-citeproc`:
+`source-package-reference` to `pandoc-citeproc`:

 ```
 { haskell-nix, testSrc } :